 Set clear expectations

-One of the biggest parental misconceptions is that siblings can work it out on their own.
+One of the biggest parental misconceptions is that sibling conflicts will work themselves out on their own.
 This is not really true for young brains that tend to have big reactions and don’t know how to take breaks.
 You can end up with them triggering each other all day, and then remembering and doing it again the next day.

 Instead, set clear expectations that being part of family activities means they treat each other well – and not doing that means they don’t get to participate in the summer fun.